-- 4.29 Formal interviews and informal conversations in a ministry context are pastoral encounters.
-Consider the appropriateness and effect of your words and actions.
-For example, innuendoes or compliments of a sexual nature are always inappropriate.
-When a person asks questions or seeks advice around topics of a sexual nature, be discerning about the motives and needs of the other person and your own ability to assist. - 4.30 To minimise the risk of being accused of or engaging in misconduct, particularly when conducting interviews, think carefully in advance about: - the place of the meeting, the arrangement of furniture and lighting, and your dress; - whether the physical location allows for privacy of conversation while maintaining the opportunity for supervision.
-(For example, doors to interview rooms, if closed, should not be locked.); - the physical distance between you and the other person to maintain both hospitality and respect; - whether the circumstances would suggest a social interaction; - the propriety and circumstances of the interview when you are visiting or being visited alone, especially at night; - the personal safety and comfort of all participants; - establishing at the outset the interview's purpose and the boundaries with respect to the subject matter, confidentiality and its duration;
+- 4.32 Any communication in a ministry context, whether formal or informal, is a pastoral encounter.
+Communication may be face-to-face, in writing or involve some form of technology.
+Consider the appropriateness and impact of your words and actions. - 4.33 Innuendoes or compliments of a sexual nature are always inappropriate.
+When a person asks questions or seeks advice around topics of a sexual nature, be aware that they may have motives or needs that you do not understand.
+Be realistic about your own ability to assist them. - 4.34 To minimise the risk of being accused of or engaging in misconduct, particularly when conducting interviews, think carefully in advance about:

-- the appropriateness of initiating or receiving any physical contact, such as gestures of comfort, that may be unwanted or misinterpreted; and - whether the presence of a child's parent, guardian or another person chosen by the child is appropriate.
+- the place of the meeting, the arrangement of furniture and lighting, and your dress; - whether the physical location allows for privacy of conversation while maintaining the opportunity for supervision.
+(For example, doors to interview rooms, if closed, should not be locked.); - the physical distance between you and the other person to maintain both hospitality and respect; - whether the circumstances would suggest a social interaction; - the propriety and circumstances of the interview when you are visiting or being visited alone, especially at night; - the personal safety and comfort of all participants; - establishing at the outset the interview's purpose and the boundaries with respect to the subject matter, confidentiality and its duration; - the appropriateness of initiating or receiving any physical contact, such as gestures of comfort, that may be unwanted or misinterpreted; and - whether the presence of a child's parent, guardian or another person chosen by the child is appropriate. - 4.35 When considering using technology for communication, you should apply the same principles as you would in any other form of communication.
+Minimise the risk of harming others or yourself by asking: - is this an appropriate way to communicate about this matter? - should this communication be confidential?
+If so, do not use electronic media; - how will the language and images used impact upon the person receiving the communication and any other person who may access it? - could the circumstances of the communication, including the language and images used, suggest your relationship with the other person(s) is inappropriate?